Are you concerned about placing your loved one in a nursing home or assisted living facility during COVID-19?

 A Better Option

-There’s a new model that offers unique advantages when dealing with risk from pandemics such as COVID-19 as well as the common flu.
+There’s a new model that offers unique advantages when dealing with risks from pandemics such as COVID-19 as well as the common flu.

 Residential Assisted Living (RAL), also known as a group home, offers all the specialized care for your loved ones in the comfort of a home.
 RALs have been around for years but have received a lot of attention due to their unique benefits when dealing with breakouts of illnesses.
 Here are some of the top reasons RALs are safer when dealing with COVID-19 or outbreaks of illnesses such as the flu.